tektoncd/pipeline/docs/tutorial.md

           name: skaffold-image-leeroy-web
 ```

-To apply the yaml files use the following command, you need to apply the two
+To apply the YAML files use the following command, you need to apply the two
-`PipelineResources`, the `Task` and `TaskRun`.
+`PipelineResources`, the `Task`, and `TaskRun`.

 ```bash
 kubectl apply -f <name-of-file.yaml>